joshuar/gokbd/README.md

 ## About

-This is a very simple library using libevdev to talk to a keyboard on Linux.
+This is an elementary library using libevdev to talk to a keyboard on Linux.
 It allows snooping the keys pressed as well as typing out keys.

 ## Usage